nguyenphuquang/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 # Authoritative Multiplayer

-Nakama supports relayed multiplayer (also known as [client-authoritative](gameplay-multiplayer-realtime.md)) multiplayer as well as server-authoritative multiplayer.
+Itme-platform supports relayed multiplayer (also known as [client-authoritative](gameplay-multiplayer-realtime.md)) multiplayer as well as server-authoritative multiplayer.

 In relayed multiplayer messages destined for other clients are sent onwards by the server without inspection.
 This approach relies on one client in each match to act as the host to reconcile state changes between peers and perform arbitration on ambiguous or malicious messages sent from bad clients.

 Relayed multiplayer is very useful for many types of gameplay but may not suitable for gameplay which depends on central state managed by the game server.

 Technically all multiplayer games can be developed as relayed if player counts are small per match but to choose between which approach to use you must decide how important it is for authoritative control to be handled on the server.
-With Nakama you have the freedom and flexibility to decide without limitations.
+With Itme-platform you have the freedom and flexibility to decide without limitations.

-To support multiplayer game designs which require data messages to change state maintained on the server, the authoritative multiplayer engine introduces a way to run custom match logic with a fixed tick rate.
+To support multiplayer game designs which require data messages to change state maintained on the server the authoritative multiplayer engine introduces a way to run custom match logic with a fixed tick rate.
 Messages can be validated and state changes broadcast to connected peers.
 This enables you to build:

 1. **Asynchronous real-time authoritiative multiplayer**: Fast paced realtime multiplayer.
-Messages are sent to the server, server calculates changes to the environment and players, and data is broadcasted to relevant peers.
+Messages are sent to the server, server calculates changes to the environment and players and data is broadcasted to relevant peers.
 This typically requires a high tick-rate for the gameplay to feel responsive.
 2. **Active turn-based multiplayer**: Like with Stormbound or Clash Royale mobile games where two or more players are connected and are playing a quick turn-based match.
 Players are expected to respond to turns immediately.
 The server receives input, validates them and broadcast to players.
 The expected tick-rate is quite low as rate of message sent and received is low.
 3. **Passive turn-based multiplayer**: A great example is Words With Friends on mobile where the gameplay can span several hours to weeks.
 The server receives input, validates them, stores them in the database and broadcast changes to any connected peers before shutting down the server loop until next gameplay sequence.

-To support this functionality, the Authoritative Multiplayer feature introduces several concepts.
+To support this functionality the Authoritative Multiplayer feature introduces several concepts.

 ## Concepts